-- Acting for the main contractor in a dispute concerning the collapse of concrete sewage tanks constructed using pre-tensioned steel cables.
+- Defending the main contractor in an arbitration concerning the collapse of concrete sewage tanks constructed using pre-tensioned steel cables.

-- Acting for services engineers in a complex dispute relating to the construction of a “luxury-plus” residential development in London.
+- Defending services engineers in a complex dispute relating to the construction of a “luxury-plus” residential development in London.

 - Acting for a metro-train manufacturer in an £11 million international conciliation and arbitration relating to the upgrading of the London Underground.
 The dispute involved unusually high levels of legal and technical complexity; cutting-edge scientific developments occurred in its investigation and presentation.

-- Acting on a sub-contractor’s claim for payment under contracts for the construction of a bioethanol power plant.
+- Acting on a sub-contractor’s claims for payment under contracts for the construction of a bioethanol power plant.

 - The Magna Park litigation: a £150 million claim arising from flood and fire at Magna Park, the largest business park in Europe.
 The litigation involved eight parties making complex cross- and contribution claims.

 - Acting for quantity surveyors/cost consultants in £11 million claim arising from the development of a best-in-class luxury hotel.

 - Advising multi-disciplinary construction professional firm on £8 million claim arising out of the refurbishment of a leisure centre.